adamfoneil/Postulate.Lite/README.md

 - Use any of the Postulate.Lite Crud extension methods of `IDbConnection`: Find, FindWhere, Save, Insert, Update, Delete, Exists, and ExistsWhere.
 They all accept a `TModel` generic argument corresponding to your model class.
 In the SQL Server package, there are three different namespaces with a static `ConnectionExtensions` class that provides the crud methods: [Postulate.Lite.SqlServer.IntKey](https://github.com/adamosoftware/Postulate.Lite/blob/master/Postulate.Lite.SqlServer/IntKey/ConnectionExtensions.cs), [LongKey](https://github.com/adamosoftware/Postulate.Lite/blob/master/Postulate.Lite.SqlServer/LongKey/ConnectionExtensions.cs), and [GuidKey](https://github.com/adamosoftware/Postulate.Lite/blob/master/Postulate.Lite.SqlServer/GuidKey/ConnectionExtensions.cs), so use the namespace appropriate to the identity type you chose above.

 - All of the Crud methods accept an `IUser` optional argument you can use to pass the current user name and access to the user's local time.
 This argument takes effect if your model class is based on `Record` (see above), which offers a number of overrides for checking permissions and executing row-level events, looking up foreign keys, among other things.

+## Code-first Migration

+There are two ways to merge your model class code to a database:

+- Use the free command line tool available [here](https://github.com/adamosoftware/Postulate.Merge).
+This tool merges only from C# to SQL Server, not from database to database.

+- Use my commercial GUI app [SQL Model Merge](https://aosoftware.net/Project/SqlModelMerge).
+There's more product info and a demo video at that link.

 ## Examples